ARMmbed/mbed-os-5-docs/docs/contributing/systick_tickless.md

 ### Testing

-Currently there are no dedicated tests validating tickless mode.
-Running all Mbed OS tests suits, with particular focus on HAL sleep and HAL low power ticker tests, should provide sufficient coverage.
+There are no dedicated tests validating tickless mode.
+Running all Mbed OS tests suits, with particular focus on HAL sleep and HAL low power ticker tests, provides sufficient coverage.